fleschutz/PowerShell/Docs/convert-ps2bat.md

 ## convert-ps2bat.ps1 - Converts PowerShell scripts to batch files

-This script converts one or more PowerShell scripts to .bat batch files.
+This PowerShell script converts one or more PowerShell scripts to .bat batch files.

 ## Parameters
 ```powershell